sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

       },
       "fields": [
         {
-          /* each vertical section is a table slice determined by columnSelection that
+          /* In each vertical section, the 2nd cell to the right of "bodily injury liability" is always the injury premium for that section's vehicle, as configured by columnSelection */
-             combines the "anchoring" columns with one of the vehicle columns.
-In each table slice, the 2nd cell to the right of "bodily injury liability" is always the injury premium for that section's vehicle */ "id": "bodily_liability_premium",
+          "id": "bodily_liability_premium",
           "type": "number",
           "method": {